CULTURAL COMPETITIVE AND EMERGING FILM FESTIVAL GRANT DEADLINE DECEMBER 20, 2021

 - A Narrative that includes:

-i.
-What difference did this grant make in your community or neighborhood and for the population you are serving?
-Please discuss evidence of effect (e.g., numbers served, demographic information, client satisfaction survey results, pre- and post-test results, community indicators, outcomes, etc.)
+- What difference did this grant make in your community or neighborhood and for the population you are serving?
+Please discuss evidence of effect (e.g., numbers served, client satisfaction survey results, pre- and post-test results, community indicators, outcomes, etc.)

-c.
-The Final Report Form must be submitted in a paper format.
-Email or electronic submissions are not acceptable.
+The Final Report Form must be submitted electronically.